 - How to tell your story

-If your child needs a transplant, you can be your child’s Living Donor Champion.
+If your child needs a transplant, you can be your child’s Living Donor Champion and help to find a donor.
 Learn how to tell your child’s story and spread the word about living donation.

 Each of these approaches may increase the chance that someone will start thinking about being a living donor, and in some cases, lead to a transplant.
-Take advantage of all the education your transplant center can offer.
+Take advantage of all the education your transplant program can offer.
+You can also: